Gamecocks record top Division I GPA for second time in four years.

-Mark Berson, the reigning Conference USA Coach of the Year, and one of three coaches all-time to post 450 victories while an NCAA Division I head coach, begins his 35th season at the helm of the South Carolina soccer program in 2012.
+Mark Berson, one of three coaches all-time to post 450 victories while an NCAA Division I head coach, begins his 36th season at the helm of the South Carolina soccer program in 2013.
 Below are some of Berson and the team's accomplishments:

 *based on information compiled from NCAA Division I men's soccer media relations contacts

 Berson has been at South Carolina from the beginning.
 He was hired to move the program to varsity status in 1978, and he quickly put Carolina on the map.
 He has gone on to mold the Gamecocks into consistent winners that compete for championships.

 Before coming to Carolina in 1978, Berson went 11-5-0 in one season at The Citadel, making his overall record 455-198-63, a winning percentage of 67.9 percent.
 In 2006, Berson became one of five active (at that time) Division I coaches and the 10th all-time to reach the 400-victory milestone when his Gamecocks defeated UAB, 2-0, in a televised contest at Stone Stadium.
 Berson now has a 444-193-63 record at South Carolina.

 Berson has made his mark on the college soccer world by taking the Gamecocks to 20 NCAA Tournaments.
 The Gamecocks have advanced to at least the second round 11 times and have four quarterfinal and two semifinal appearances.
 In 1993, the Gamecocks advanced to the NCAA Championship game.